stoeps13/connections-doc/source/admin/customize/custom_customizer_create_app.md

     -   match: user-id
     -   match: user-email
     -   match:profile-type
+ !!! note
- **Note:** When testing your app, you can provide a list of specific users who will see the customization and verify it.
+    When testing your app, you can provide a list of specific users who will see the customization and verify it.
 When you are ready to deploy the app to your organization, update or remove the match property.

  For information on the match property, see [Using "match: url" to refine the "path" property](custom_customizer_props_match_url.md).